senzing-garage/g2snapshot/README.md

 Taking a snapshot is part of Senzing's Exploratory Data Analysis toolset which you can read more about here: https://senzing.zendesk.com/hc/en-us/sections/360009388534-Exploratory-Data-Analysis-EDA-

-There are two python scripts in this repository:
-- [G2Snapshot.py](G2Snapshot.py) is the latest version that interacts directly with the database and is multi-threaded for improved performance on large data sets.
-- [G2Snapshot-api-only.py](G2Snapshot-api-only.py) is the legacy version that only uses the API.
-It does not require direct database access, but may not perform well on larger data sets.

 *You will want to install database access as described in the prerequisites below and use G2Snapshot.py on large databases.
 If you do not have database access, you will have to use the G2Snapshot-api-only version which runs slower and has less functionality.*